shubham99bisht/Deep-Learning-Projects/README.md

   3. Enter the url to the .ipynb file (Jupyter notebooks)
   4. [See Picture here](https://github.com/shubham99bisht/Deep-Learning-Projects/blob/master/Assets/Colab_Example.png)

-## Resources and Solutions
+## Resources References with Learning Plan

-Each folder contains a list of problem statements divided into three categories Basic, Intermediate and Advanced along with official solutions.<br>
-The **README file** available inside each folder provides links to **Best Solutions from the Community.**

 The **[Resources.md](https://github.com/shubham99bisht/Deep-Learning-Projects/blob/master/Resources.md)** file contains links to external resources for learning and solving these challenges.

-## Resources References with Learning Plan

 This Repository contains a list of Reference Links to Online Resources for learning Machine Learning, Deep Learning, Computer Vision and other prerequisites like Maths and Frameworks.
 <br><br>